kolkhis/psc/src/u3intro.md

 ## Learning Objectives

-1. Understand how LDAP or AD works and why it is beneficial
+1. Understand how LDAP or AD works and why it is beneficial.
-2. High level understanding of hardening Rocky Linux, a RHEL adjacent distro
+2. High level understanding of hardening Rocky Linux, a RHEL adjacent distro.
-3. Gain a basic understanding of PAM
+3. Gain a basic understanding of PAM.

 ## Relevance and Context